barc/backbone.giraffe/src/docs/routersAndAppEvents.md

   template: '#app-template',
 ```

-The `routes` property maps url routes to `appEvents`, and as a result of
+The `routes` property maps URL routes to `appEvents`, and as a result of
 defining `routes` on the app, it will automatically create an instance of
 __Giraffe.Router__ at `app.router`. __Giraffe.Router__ is dependent on
 __Giraffe.App__ because it uses `appEvents` to communicate with your objects.